xinwenfu/VChat_GMON_SEH/README.md

 	* Now, trying every possible combinations of strings would get quite tiresome, so we can use the technique of *fuzzing* to automate this process as discussed later in the exploitation section.

 ### Dynamic Analysis
 If you disabled exceptions for the [EggHunting](https://github.com/DaintyJet/VChat_GTER_EggHunter) exploit, that is we passed all exceptions through the debugger to the VChat process.
-You should uncheck the options so Immunity Debugger can catch the exceptions allowing us to see the state of the program at a crash.
+You should uncheck the options so Immunity Debugger can catch the exceptions, allowing us to see the state of the program at a crash.
 See step 2 of the [Launch VChat](#launch-vchat) section!
 #### Launch VChat
 1. Open Immunity Debugger

 	<img src="Images/I1.png" width=800>

-    * Note that you may need to launch it as an *Administrator* this is done by right clicking the icon found in the Windows search bar or on the desktop as shown below:
+    * Note that you may need to launch it as an *Administrator* this is done by right-clicking the icon found in the Windows search bar or on the desktop as shown below:

 	<img src="Images/I1b.png" width = 200>